thestevenbell/pg_dump-to-google_gcs/README.md

 -------
 ## Directions:
 1. join or init a docker swarm
-1. set the environment variables in the terminal session
+1. set the required environment variables.
+These are passed as flags to the pg_dump command

         export $PSQL_REMOTE_HOST=<psql>
         export $PSQL_USERNAME=<username>